Consistency principle of accounting

 Example 1

-LMN CO calculated depreciation on its fixed assets by using straight line method in YEAR 1, reducing balance method in YEAR 2 and again straight line method in YEAR 3.
-The Company appointed new auditors in YEAR 4 who noted that the consistency principle of accounting was not being followed and the arbitrary change did not contribute any positive change in financial statements of the company.
-Further, it resulted in incorrect calculation of depreciation which constituted the fixed assets being carried at incorrect amounts in the balance sheet of the company.
+WASA Company calculated depreciation on its fixed assets using the straight line method in Year 1, the reducing balance method in Year 2, and the straight line method again in Year 3.
+The company appointed new auditors in Year 4, who noted that the company did not follow the consistency principle and that the change did not contribute anything positive to its financial statements.
+Further, the arbitrary change caused an incorrect computation of depreciation on fixed assets and carried them on the balance sheet at incorrect amounts.

 Change in accounting policies and methods

-The consistency principle does not prohibit companies to change their accounting policies and methods.
-In fact, companies are free to change their accounting policies and methods if there are one or more logical reasons to do so and the change so adopted more clearly reflects the business through financial statements.
-The change so applied must be supported by credible reasons and must also be disclosed in the notes to the financial statements along with the date of change, appropriate reasons for change and the date from which the change will take place.
+The consistency principle does not prohibit companies from changing their accounting policies and methods.
+In fact, companies are free to change their accounting policies and methods if there are one or more logical reasons to do so, and the change more clearly reflects the business through financial statements.
+Moreover, the change must also be disclosed in the notes to the financial statements, along with the date of the change suggested, appropriate reasons for the change, and the date from which the change would take place.

 Example 2

-In a board meeting, the PQR company decided to change its accounting methods of recording revenue from when the customers actually receive the goods to when the goods are dispatched to the customers, the reason for doing so was a truer representation of sales of the company as many customers were from varying cities which resulted in about 35% of sales being recorded with a delay of 2-5 days.
-The change would improve the sales representation of PQR during a particular financial year and present a truer picture of business of PQR.
-PQR also documented the change in notes to the financial statements along with date of change, reason of change and date from which the change would take place.
+PQR Company decided to change its accounting methods of recording revenue from when customers receive the goods to when goods are dispatched to them.
+The reason for doing so was a truer representation of sales as many customers were from varying cities, which resulted in about 35% of sales being recorded with a delay of 2 to 5 days.
+The change would improve the representation of the company’s sales during a given accounting period.
+The company also documented the change in notes to its financial statements, along with the date of change, reason for the change, and date from which the change would become effective.

 Importance/advantages of consistency principle